robwierzbowski/grunt-build-control/test/readme.md

 Deploy code is in "dist/*"
 grunt-build-control tasks is located in "gruntfile.js"

-The test case can be found in "/test/tests.js", high level is:
+The test case can be found in "/test/tests.js", high level test flow:
-	- it purges `mock/`
+	- purge `mock/`
-	- it copies `scenarios/basic deployment/**` to `mock/`
+	- copy `scenarios/basic deployment/**` to `mock/`
-	- it changes working directory to `mock/`
+	- change working directory to `mock/`
-	- it executes the test case named `basic deployment`
+	- execute the test case named `basic deployment`

 The "basic deployment" test case does the following:
-	- it does setup
+	- setup
-	- it runs execScenario()
+	- runs execScenario()
 		- which executes `grunt default`
 		- which executes `git clone remote validate`
-	- it does validations
+	- does validations
 ```

 How does mocha know which scenario folder to copy?
 By the `describe` suite title of course!